 Balance Sheet Methods / Techniques

-Balance sheet methods are the methods which utilize the balance sheet information to value a company.
+Balance sheet methods are the methods that utilize the balance sheet information to value a company.
 These techniques consider everything for which accounting in the books of accounts is done.

 Book Value Method

-In this method, book value as per balance sheet is considered the value of equity.
+In this method, book value as per the balance sheet is considered the value of equity.
 Book value means the net worth of the company.
 Net worth is calculated as follows:

 Net Worth = Equity Share capital + Preference Share Capital + Reserves & Surplus – Miscellaneous Expenditure (as per B/Sheet) – Accumulated Losses.

 Liquidation Value Method

-Here, In liquidation cost method liquidation value is considered the value of equity.
-Liquidation value is the value realized if the firm is liquidated today.
+Here, In the liquidation cost method, liquidation value is considered the value of equity.
+The liquidation value is the value realized if the firm is liquidated today.

 Liquidation Value = Net Realizable Value of All Assets – Amounts paid to All Creditors including Preference Shareholders.

 Replacement Cost Method

-Here, In replacement cost method the value of equity is the replacement value.
-It means the cost that would be incurred to create a duplicate firm is the value of the firm.
+Here, In the replacement cost method, the value of equity is the replacement value.
+It means the cost that would be incurred to create a duplicate firm is the firm’s value.
 It is assumed that the market value and replacement value will coincide in the long run.
 The famous ratio by James Tobin is Tobin q which tends to become 1.
 Tobin q is the ratio of market value to replacement cost.

 Equity Value = Replacement Cost of Assets – Liabilities.

 Discounted Cash Flow Methods / Techniques

-Discounted cash flow methods are based on the fact that present value all future dividends and the future price represent the market value of equity.
+Discounted cash flow methods are based on the fact that the present value of all future dividends and the future price represents the market value of equity.

 Dividend Discount Model

-This dividend discount model finds the present value of future dividends of a company to derive the present market value of equity.
+This dividend discount model finds the present value of a company’s future dividends to derive the present market value of equity.
 There are various models with different assumptions of a period of dividends and growth in dividends.

 - Single period Model